 Need legal help?

 If you are facing a legal problem Student Legal Services may be able to help you with many types of cases.
 Staff members may write letters, draft legal documents, represent students, arrange for mediation or otherwise attempt to resolve legal problems.
 While general legal advice may be available, Student Legal Services does not represent students in criminal matters (including traffic tickets).
-Student Legal Services is located in Room 324 of the University Union.
+Student Legal Services is located in Room 136 of Stovall Hall.

 Want to cheer for the Mean Green?